dbiswa4/proof-of-existence-dapp/README.md

 ## Project Specifications
-* Success run of the app on a dev server locally <br />
+* Success run of the app on a dev server locally.
-* Able to visit URL and interact with the app <br />
+* Able to visit URL and interact with the app.
 * App displays the current account, Signs transactions using metamask, Reflects updates to to the contract state <br />
 * Test cases for all the contracts with explanation <br />
 * Tests are properly structured (i.e. sets up context, executes a call on  the function to be tested, and verifies the result is correct) <br />